LeeMajiors/LeeMajiors/README.md

 <h1 align="left">Hi 👋🏿, I'm Emir</h1>
+<h4 align="left">I'm a passionate Software Engineer with a strong commitment to delving deep into programming and technology to gain a comprehensive understanding.
+My enthusiasm leads me to continuously explore new technologies and leverage them to solve real-world challenges.
+Despite being relatively new in this field, I actively engage in guiding and mentoring fellow newcomers.
-<h4 align="left">I’m a Software Engineer who’s passionate about deeply learning and understanding programming and technology. love to explore new technologies and use them to solve real-life problems.
-As a newbie myself I do my best to guide and mentor other newbies.
-I’m currently working learning backend development using Javascript.
-I am looking to gain experience and work in a challenging environment where I can contribute to the organization’s growth.
-I like to take ownership and am very positive and enthusiastic in any endeavor that I take.
-Why the suit?
-I’m a Menswear designer & a bespoke suit maker.</h4>
+Currently, I am dedicated to expanding my skills in backend development using Javascript.
+I am eager to acquire hands-on experience in a dynamic and demanding work environment where I can actively contribute to the organization's growth.
+My approach involves taking ownership of tasks and projects, and I consistently maintain a positive and enthusiastic outlook in all my endeavors.</h4>

 - currently learning **NodeJs & React**